 3. The Sunny Weather and Warm Climate

-Nothing beats the climate of the Algarve, and the region experiences a warm and temperate weather year-round.
-This broadens the appeal of the endless beaches and coastline even more, and makes water activities great for any time of year in the Algarve.
-Certainly one of the best places to play golf in portugal
+Nothing beats the climate of the Algarve, and the region experiences warm and temperate weather year-round.
+This broadens the appeal of the endless beaches and coastline even more and makes water activities great for any time of year in the Algarve.
+Certainly one of the best places to play golf in Portugal

 4. Surfing in Praia de Odeceixe